Friday, May 4, 2012

 by Lisa Ovens

 Well, there it is...my 2010 Winter Olympics Box of Stuff.
-If you are wondering why...please read the column below as an indtroduction.
+If you are wondering why...please read the column below as an introduction.
 As you can see, Lisa's Big O stuff didn't all fit inside.
 Locating more Olympic stuff in the far reaches of hockeyandhighheels.com's headquarters just didn't fit into the plan, so I strategically placed two: the Holland Heineken House Hat, and one of the many Petro Canada Olympic glasses that I own.

-There it is, dumped out onto my 2010 Winter Olympics fleese blanket that conveniently folds up into a small pillow.
+There it is, dumped out onto my 2010 Winter Olympics fleece blanket that conveniently folds up into a small pillow.
 That 's one item of Olympic stuff that's been frequently used.
 Some things that aren't used at all...

 These pins...